A Mining Boom Is Transforming the American West

-I wanted to know more about how Foglia's own worldview changed since his first project, so I caught up with him for a beer just before the opening of his new show at Michael Hoppen Contemporary in London.
+I wanted to know more about the West's new mining boom, the loss of traditions and how Foglia's own worldview changed since his first project, so I caught up with him for a beer just before the opening of his new show at Michael Hoppen Contemporary.

 Was that a surprise to you?